ItsByteMe/discordjs-boiler/README.md

 BOT_TOKEN=whateveryourtokenis
 ```

-3. Uncomment the .env line in the .gitignore.
+3. Comment the .env line in the .gitignore.

 ```
-# Uncomment the following line once you add your token to the .env
+# Comment the following line once you add your token to the .env
 .env
 ```